How to Calculate Operating Profit: A Simple Cheat Sheet

 While gross profit, EBITDA, and net profit each provide valuable insights, operating profit narrows the focus to core business operations.

 Gross profit represents the revenue remaining after subtracting production costs, such as materials and labor.
 However, it doesn’t account for operating expenses like rent, salaries, or utilities.
-Operating profit, on the other hand, goes a step further by factoring in these costs, offering a clearer picture of profitability from day-to-day operations.
+Operating profit, on the other hand, goes a step further by factoring in these costs, offering a clearer picture of day-to-day profitability.

 EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) adds back non-cash expenses like depreciation and amortization to operating profit.
 While EBITDA is often used to assess cash flow potential, operating profit provides a more grounded view by including these non-cash costs, which can significantly impact long-term financial planning.